phetsims/neuron/doc/implementation-notes.md

 When the code was first submitted to PhET, there were a number of places where events were signalled by toggling a boolean Property instead of simply triggering an event.
 It's hard to say why this was done, but it may just be that the original author wasn't familiar with events.
-Some of these were changed to be events, but there wasn't a concerted effort to change them all, so there may still be some instances of this pattern in the code.
+Some of these were changed to be events, but there wasn't a concerted effort to change them all, so there may still be some instances of this pattern (or perhaps "anti-pattern") in the code.

 Because this simulation consumes a fair amount of computational and graphical resources when an action potential is in progress, there are a lot of optimizations.
 As of this writing, there is a WebGL node that displays the sodium and